I. The Misframed Argument

 There are only two broad paths available, and we are already walking both at once.

+The first is restraint.
 This path accepts that reality may include impersonal structure that does not care about us, speak to us, or announce itself in ways we find satisfying.
 It accepts discomfort as the price of honesty.
 It allows explanation to remain incomplete without rushing to closure.
 It tolerates abstraction, silence, and long intervals in which nothing happens except constraint doing its quiet work.

 This path is emotionally thin.
 It offers no consolation, no narrative centre, no guarantee that meaning will emerge in a form we recognise.
 It demands that we live inside models that feel cold, alien, and unfinished.
 It asks us to resist the oldest reflex we have: to make the unseen look like us.